mikibakaiki/processing-payment-challenge/README.md

 ### Setting Up The Project

-This project is built with [Sail](https://laravel.com/docs/10.x/sail), a light-weight command-line interface for interacting with Laravel's default Docker development environment.
+This project is built with [Sail](https://laravel.com/docs/10.x/sail), a lightweight command-line interface for interacting with Laravel's default Docker development environment.

 Sail is a dependency of Laravel, as is installed in the `vendor/bin` directory.
 Therefore, to execute it, we would have to write a lot.
 So we create an alias to execute it with the command `sail`